mairalobo/mairalobo/README.md

 - 👋 Hi, I’m @mairalobo
-- 👀 I’m interested in nuclear physics codes, specifically quark matter, MIT bag model and QMDD.
+- 👀 I’m interested in nuclear physics codes, specifically nuclear reactors.
-- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on my masters dissertation.
-- 📫 How to reach me: coments on the codes
+- 📫 How to reach me: mairacalobo@gmail.com

 <!---
 mairalobo/mairalobo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.